FINANCE DIVISION FACULTY PROFILES

 - Associate Professor

-Jérôme Taillard earned his PhD in Finance from The Ohio State University in 2010.
-He also received a graduate degree in Economics from the Study Center in Gerzensee (Switzerland) and his undergraduate degree in Mathematics applied to Finance (magna cum laude) from the University of Neuchâtel in Switzerland.
+Jerome Taillard is an Associate Professor at Babson College, and the first recipient of the Professor George Troughton Term Chair in Finance.
+He earned his PhD in Finance from The Ohio State University in 2010.
+He also received a graduate degree in Economics from the Study Center in Gerzensee (Switzerland) and his undergraduate degree in Mathematics applied to Finance from the University of Neuchâtel in Switzerland.

-He teaches Introduction to Financial Management in the full-time MBA program as well as at undergraduate level at Babson College.
-He previously taught Corporate Finance at the Carroll School of management.
-Professor Taillard has been recognized for teaching excellence with the Carroll School of management school-wide teaching award in 2012 and was voted Best 40 Under 40 by Poets & Quants in 2017.
+Professor Taillard has been recognized for teaching excellence with the Carroll School of management school-wide teaching award in 2012 and was voted Best 40 Under 40 and Best Professor the Class of 2019 by Poets and Quants.
+He taught at the Wharton School in 2018.

-His main research interests are in corporate finance.
-Currently, he is doing research in the areas of risk management, energy finance, innovation, and governance.
+His main research interests are in corporate finance, specifically in the areas of risk management, energy finance, innovation, and governance.
 He has published his research in the Journal of Finance, Review of Financial Studies, Management Science, Journal of Corporate Finance and the Journal of Financial and Quantitative Analysis.
+He received the prestigious Michael Brennan Award for Best Paper published in the Review of Financial Studies in 2017.

 - Assistant Professor